The Fitness Zone

 The level of how far you take the relationship between you as the Personal Trainer and your client is up to your professionalism and personality.

-The first question to ask is 'could your intention be misinterpreted'?
+The first question to ask yourself is 'could my intention be misinterpreted'?

-Calling to visit your senior client to deliver some homemade soup when they are sick not only establishes a long-term friendship, but shows you really care about their health and wellbeing.
+Visiting your senior client to deliver some homemade soup when they are sick not only establishes a long-term friendship but shows you really care about their health and wellbeing.

 Going for a coffee after a training session is also a great thing to do if you think it would be a good opportunity to discuss your clients' progress or their nutrition for example, but if the coffee leads to lunch or a drink at a bar discussing other topics then you may be crossing the line of professionalism.